Valencia cafe terrace from above with cafe con leche, half-eaten ensaimada and a leather travel wallet

 Prepare and apostille documents

 Criminal record checks need apostilles.
-US applicants use the FBI; UK applicants use ACRO.
-Allow 6–10 weeks.
+US applicants use the FBI; UK applicants use ACRO (see also UK driving licence rules for post-arrival admin).
+Allow 6-10 weeks.

 3